abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ### Pre-Layout Setup timing analysis in OpenLANE
 - This is done only when after run placement the timing constrain are not met (in our case timing constrains where met then also we do it for confirmation) if we dont get the desiret timing constrains then we need to optimize it
 - In CTS we try to change the netlist by making clock tree.
-Making the `pre_sta.conf` and save it in the openlane folder.
+- Making the `pre_sta.conf`(our main file on which we will be running Pre-Layout Setup timing analysis) and save it in the openlane folder.
 ```
 set_cmd_units -time ns -capacitance pF -current mA -voltage V -resistance kOhm -distance um
 read_liberty -min /home/abhinavprakash1999/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/src/sky130_fd_sc_hd__slow.lib